I read a quote by Michael Jordan, whom many believe is the greatest basketball player of all time, that really shed light on what it takes to win.

 I finished my senior basketball year well.
 I accomplished several of my individual goals, but the topper was that I got a chance to play in the state championship tournament.
 It has been twenty-seven years since coach mentored me, and I will never forget the encouragement he poured into my life.

-Coach’s mentorship showed me that you can’t do life by yourself.
+Coach’s mentoring showed me that you can’t do life by yourself.
 You need someone to walk with you.
 You need someone in your corner to cheer you on or correct you when needed.
-I value mentorship and accountability so much that in every stage of my life, I have had mentors and accountability partners to help guide me through life’s victories and defeats.
+I value mentoring and accountability so much that in every stage of my life, I have had mentors and accountability partners to help guide me through life’s victories and defeats.

 Don’t believe the lie